-The insurgents did not take on the legal government, i.e. the existing state, and all their subsequent actions took place under its auspices.
-It was "a revolution that had begun but had never consolidated", as Orwell wrote.
-This is the main point which determined both the course of an increasingly losing armed struggle against Franco as well as the exhaustion and violent destruction by both camps of the collectivizations and socializations.
-After the summer of 1936, real power in Spain was exercised by the state and not by organizations, unions, collectivities, committees, etc. Even though Nin, the head of the POUM, was an advisor to the Ministry of Justice, "the POUM nowhere succeeded in having any influence over the police", as one defender of that party admitted .
-While the worker militias were indeed the flower of the

-Republican army, and paid a heavy price in combat, they carried no weight in the decisions of the military high command, which steadily integrated them into regular units (a process completed by the beginning of 1937), preferring to wear them down rather than tolerating their autonomy.
-As for the powerful CNT, it ceded ground to a CP which had been very weak before July 1936 (having elected 14 deputies to the Popular Front chamber in February 1936, as opposed to 85 Socialists), but which was able to insinuate itself into part of the state apparatus and turn the state increasingly to its own advantage against the radicals, and particularly against the militants of the CNT.
-The question was: who was master of the situation?
-And the answer was: the state can make brutal use of its power when it is necessary.
+The insurgents did not take on the legal government, in other words the state as it then existed, and all their subsequent actions took place under its auspices.
+"A revolution had begun but never consolidated", as Orwell wrote.
+This is the main point which determined the course of an increasingly losing armed struggle against Franco, as well as the exhaustion and destruction by both camps of the collectivizations and socializations.
+After the summer of 1936, real power in Spain was exercised by the state and not by organizations, unions, collectivities, committees, etc. Even though Nin, the head of the POUM, was an adviser to the Ministry of Justice, "The POUM nowhere succeeded in having any influence over the police", as one defender of that party admitted.
+(5) While the workers' militia were indeed the flower of the republican army and paid a heavy price in combat, they carried no weight in the decisions of the high command, which steadily integrated them into regular units (a process completed by the beginning of 1937), preferring to wear them down rather than tolerating their autonomy.
+As for the powerful CNT, it ceded ground to a CP which had been very weak before July 1936 (having 14 MPs in the Popular Front chamber in February, as opposed to 85 socialists), but which was able to insinuate itself into part of the state apparatus and turn the state increasingly to its own advantage against the radicals, and particularly against the militants of the CNT.
+The question was: who mastered the situation?
+And the answer was: the state makes subtle and brutal use of its power when it has to.

-If the Republican bourgeoisie and the Stalinists lost precious time dismantling the peasant communes, disarming the POUM militias, and hunting down Trotskyist "saboteurs" and other "agents of Hitler" at the very moment when anti-fascism was supposed to be throwing everything into the struggle against Franco, they did not do so from a suicidal impulse.
-For the state and for the CP, (which was becoming the backbone of the state through the military and police) these operations were not a waste of time.
-The head of the PSUC supposedly said: "Before taking Zaragoza, we have to take Barcelona".
-Their main objective was never crushing Franco, but retaining control of the masses, because this is what states are for.
+If the Republican bourgeoisie and the Stalinists lost precious time dismantling the peasant communes, disarming the POUM militias, and hunting down Trotskyist "saboteurs" and other "Hitler agents" at the very moment when anti-fascism was supposed to be throwing everything in the struggle against Franco, they did not do so from a suicidal impulse.
+For the state and the CP (which was becoming the backbone of the state through the military and police), these operations were not a waste of time.
+The head of the PSUC supposedly said: "Before taking Zaragoza, we have to take Barcelona."
+Their main objective was never crushing Franco, but retaining control of the masses, for this is what states are for, and this is how Stalinism got its power.
 Barcelona was taken away from the proletarians.
-Zaragoza remained in the hands of the fascists.
+Zaragoza remained in fascist hands.